Bloating: uncovering the root causes of digestive discomfort

 Anti-inflammatory, gut-health compounds: Intestinal flora imbalance is one of the most common causes of bloating, so using prebiotic and probiotic foods and supplements can restore balance and bring about relief.
 In the initial stages of introduction, prebiotics and probiotics may exacerbate gas and bloat, as can selecting an inappropriate type, therefore should be introduced under the guidance of a trained functional medicine practitioner.
 Some options include foods such as berries, fermented vegetables and bone broth, through to herbal extracts of curcumin, ginger, cinnamon, peppermint and ginseng.

-Importantly, our bloating specialists understand the discomfort and inconvenience of bloating and will work closely with you to develop a personalised approach to addressing your individual needs.
+Importantly, our practitioners understand the discomfort and inconvenience of bloating and will work closely with you to develop a personalised approach to addressing your individual needs.

 Case study